A Comprehensive Guide to Taxes in Cyprus: Simplified

 Stamp Duty

-Legal documents that are related to transactions involving property are subject to stamp duty.
-In essence stamp duty provides legal validity to a document ensuring that its enforceable and recognised by authorities.
+Legal documents related to transactions involving property are subject to stamp duty which provides validity and recognition from authorities.

 Contracts/Agreements